Will a civil engineering MSc, PhD or EngD help me get a graduate job?

 - EngD candidates spend up to 75% of their time working in industry, often on a range of industry-related research projects.
 This can be put towards fulfilling the practical requirements for the CEng.

-- According to the Association of Engineering Doctorates, EngDs earn £100,000 more over the course of their career than their counterparts.
-Ultimately, they claim, EngDs are more likely to be appointed to senior roles and specific industry disciplines
+- According to previous studies by the Association of Engineering Doctorates, EngDs earn £100,000 more over the course of their career than their counterparts.
+Ultimately, they claim, EngDs are more likely to be appointed to senior roles and specific industry disciplines.
+However, these studies are a few years old and more recent statistics haven’t been produced.

-- With taught courses such as business and project management, the EngD is excellent preparation for the commercial side of an engineering career.
+- With taught courses such as business and project management, the EngD prepares you for the commercial side of an engineering career.
 Employers report that engineers who come with an EngD are able to hit the ground running.
 However, for some people, the hours spent in the classroom may be a waste of time.
 Many larger engineering firms have good professional development programmes that train graduates in the same skills.